tradingstrategy-ai/docs/source/index.rst

 Trading Strategy documentation
 ==============================

-This documentation is the  technical documentation about Trading Strategy algorithmic trading framework and protocol.
+This is the technical documentation about Trading Strategy algorithmic trading framework and protocol.
-`If you are unfamiliar with Trading Strategy, please read the general introduction first <https://tradingstrategy.ai/about>`_.

 The documentation is divided to three parts: overview, trading strategy development framework and trading strategy protocol.